msaraiva/atom-elixir/README.md

   - Expands the selected macro.
 Shows expanded code using Expand Once, Expand and Expand All.
 - All features depending on aliases and imports are already supporting the new v1.2 notation.

-> **IMPORTANT:** Most of the features only work properly if you have the related .beam files in the project's `_build` folder.
-So please, before opening an issue, make sure you can successfully compile your project.
-You can also hit `ALT+CMD+i` to open the console (ALT+CTRL+i on windows/linux, i guess) in order to see the server's output.
-When the server successfully starts, you should be able to see something like:
+> **IMPORTANT:** Most of the features only work properly if you have the related `.beam` files in the project's `_build` folder.
+So please, before opening an issue, make sure you can successfully compile your project in the environment you're trying to use it ("dev" and/or "test").
+You can also hit `ALT+CMD+i` to open the Atom's console (ALT+CTRL+i on windows/linux) in order to see the server's output.
+When successfully started, atom-elixir prints:
 ```
 [atom-elixir] Initializing alchemist-server for environment "dev" (Elixir version 1.2.0)
 [atom-elixir] Working directory is "/Users/your_name/workspace/your_project/"
 ```
 All error messages from the server should also be displayed in the console.
+Please send those messages when reporting an issue.

 ### Shortcuts